• Skip to main content

 Leaf

 Broad leaf thyme has a mounded habit, being neither upright or creeping.
-It has lovely shiny foliage and flowers that are extremely attractive to bees and butterflies.1 litre - £5no
+It has lovely shiny foliage and flowers that are extremely attractive to bees and butterflies.

-Thyme 'Orange'This thyme has leaves that smell like orange when bruised and blooms in summer with white to lilac pink flowers that produce a lot of nectar1 litre - £5no
+Thyme 'Orange'This thyme has leaves that smell like orange when bruised and blooms in summer with white to lilac pink flowers that produce a lot of nectar

 Thyme English